red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/index.md

 **Language limitations:**

-- Primarily supports text-based interactions with specialized constructs for user and bot messages.
+- Primarily supports text-based interactions with specialized constructs for user and bot messages, rather than multi-modal interactions (e.g. using voice, gestures, posture, or images).
 - Limited support for natural language instructions, such as extracting user-provided values or bot message instructions.
 - Lack of support for executing multiple actions or initiating multiple interaction flows concurrently.
 - Does not allow the modeling of parallel interaction streams, such as simultaneous chat and avatar posture adjustments in interactive avatar systems.